51FuR4nk/derohist/README.md

 # Clear cached charts or config inside the frontend container
 docker compose exec frontend php artisan cache:clear
 ```

+### Showing the donation modal

+Set `DONATIONS=on` in the root `.env` (used by Docker Compose) so the frontend container receives the flag.
+No additional files are required.

+If `DONATIONS` is absent or not equal to `on`, the donation icon and modal stay hidden automatically.

 ## Local development without Docker (optional)